walle/ramblings/index.md

 Hello there!

-My name is Fredrik Wallgren, I am a Swedish developer and this is where I ramble on about various topics and gather my spare time projects.
+My name is Fredrik Wallgren, I am a Swedish developer currently living in Malmö, Sweden, and this is where I ramble on about various topics and gather my spare time projects.

 ![Portrait](/images/fredrik.jpg)

-I am currently working at [Limepark AB](http://limepark.se) in Malmö, Sweden.
-Where I do web development mainly in Java and JavaScript.
-I work with both front-end and back-end coding.

 When working on my own projects I use many different languages and techniques.